centerforaisafety/cluster-docs-old/_posts/2023-05-03-cais-cluster-documentation.md

 #SBATCH --mail-type=ALL
 ```

-You can also configure the messages with all the [mail-type options](https://slurm.schedmd.com/sbatch.html#OPT_mail-type) found in Slurm by default.
+You can also configure the messages with all the [mail-type options](https://slurm.schedmd.com/sbatch.html#OPT_mail-type) found in SLURM by default.

 ## VS Code on the Cluster